senglobe/Show_cmd_Capture/README.md

 # Show_cmd_Capture

-The script will execute and capture list of show commands output from the list of devices given in the inPut.yaml.
+The Show_cmd_Capture_v1.0.exe is windows operating system utility that captures the cli commands passed on command prompt of the devices.
+The script will capture list of show commands output from the list of devices given in the inPut.yaml.
 This is not a official script and no official support is offered.

 How to use:
 1. The executable is tested on Microsoft Windows10 Operating systems.